Attention deficit hyperactivity disorder: Prognosis

-About 30–50% of people diagnosed in childhood continue to have ADHD in adulthood, with 2.58% of adults estimated to have ADHD which began in childhood.
+About one to two thirds of people diagnosed in childhood continue to have ADHD in adulthood, with 2.58% of adults estimated to have ADHD which began in childhood.
 Children with ADHD have worse educational outcomes and a higher risk of unintentional injuries.
 In adults, hyperactivity is often replaced by inner restlessness, and adults affected are likely to develop coping mechanisms as they mature, thus compensating to some extent for their previous symptoms.

 The negative impacts of ADHD symptoms contribute to poor health-related quality of life that may be further exacerbated by, or may increase the risk of, other psychiatric conditions such as anxiety and depression.
 Individuals with ADHD may also face misconceptions and stigma.
 A number of recent studies have found that ADHD is associated with a significant reduction in average life expectancy.
 A US study found rates of smoking among those with ADHD are higher than in the general population.
 Positive effects of medication on functional impairment and quality of life (e.g. reduced risk of accidents) have been found across multiple domains.

 Individuals with ADHD are significantly overrepresented in prison populations.
 Although there is no generally accepted estimate of ADHD prevalence among inmates, a 2015 meta-analysis estimated a prevalence of 25.5%, and a larger 2018 meta-analysis estimated the frequency to be 26.2%.

 New research in 2025 indicates that adults diagnosed with ADHD may have a shorter lifespan compared to those without the condition.
 The study revealed that, on average, men with ADHD lived seven years less than men without ADHD, while women with ADHD had a lifespan nine years shorter than their peers.
 Although the study did not pinpoint exact causes of death, it highlighted that individuals with ADHD were more likely to engage in smoking, alcohol misuse, and face other health challenges such as depression, self-harm, or personality disorders.